 Bickelhaupt and his collaborator Israel Fernández from Spain’s Complutense University of Madrid dissected the physical effects responsible for a smaller activation energy in the presence of iodine.
 To their surprise, the orbital interaction between donor and acceptor remained nearly constant.

-‘Really the only reason why the interaction between nucleophile and iodine-complexed Michael acceptor gets stronger, more stabilising, is not because the orbital interactions get more stabilising, not because the electrostatic interaction gets more stabilising, but because the closed shell–closed shell Pauli repulsion becomes less repulsive,’ Bickelhaupt explains.
+‘Really the only reason why the interaction between nucleophile and iodine-complexed Michael acceptor gets stronger, more stabilising, is not because the orbital interactions get more stabilising, but because the closed shell–closed shell Pauli repulsion becomes less repulsive,’ Bickelhaupt explains.

 ‘I think it’s very interesting and it deserves some further investigation,’ says physical chemist Albeiro Restrepo Cossio from the University of Antioquia, Colombia.
 ‘I’m a theoretician, so I’m really pleased to see that there is a purely quantum effect, the Pauli repulsion, which has no classical analogue, that controls the reaction mechanism.’